 But I thought extracurricular activities were what we needed in order to have well-rounded children doing all kinds of things outside the classroom.

-And try this in the Washington Post.
+And try this from the Washington Post.